When you raise chicks there are a couple of pieces of equipment that are going to be essential to you.

 - Easy to clean.

-- Not suitable for for manufacturers recommenced number of chicks.
+- Not suitable for the manufacturers; recommended number of chicks.

 Best Value: RentACoop Chick Brooder Heating Plate